daniel-goldstein/nucosmo-react-workshop/README.md

 By iterating through a simple project, we'll cover the following core principles/styles of React: the component model (stateless/stateful and dumb/smart), the component lifecycle/asynchronicity, and libraries.
 Although knowledge of Javascript is essential to ultimately writing React webapps, we will provide all the code with directions for plugging in so the focus is on the workings of React.
 Any experience level is welcome!

 In this tutorial, we'll progress through the development of a simple joke application, with checkpoints along the way when we hit major milestones.
-We'll develop a site that shows the user a joke with the ability to like or dislike it, cycle through a list of jokes, save them and even fetch the content from an API.
+We'll develop a site that shows the user a joke with the ability to cycle through a list of jokes, save them and even fetch the content from an API.

 If you want to get a head-start on the setup, complete the environment setup below so we can hit the ground running at the workshop!